WP-Cassify/wp-cassify-develop/readme.txt

 Contact me at aa_francois@yahoo.fr and i try answer to your question.

 == Changelog ==

+= 1.6.4 =
+* Add shortcode to generate login CAS link with redirect.

 = 1.6.3 =
 * Fix bug on javascript control UI.